Painted Nettle (Coleus blumei) Indoor Care, Propagation, Common Problems & Remedies

 How often should I water Coleus indoors?

-Do not water Coleus on a schedule to avoid overwatering or underwatering.
+Do not water Coleus on a schedule to avoid either overwatering or underwatering, as both are detrimental to the growth of the plant.

 Water your Coleus liberally in spring and summer and allow the top 1-2 inches of soil to dry out between waterings.
 Keep the soil consistently moist but not soggy to avoid yellowing of leaves and rotting of stems.